NasimAbdollahi/NasimAbdollahi/README.md

 ### Hi there 👋
 My name is Nasim,

-👩🏻‍💻 I’m currently a post-doctoral fellow at University of Toronto and a Machine Learning Research Intern at Cyclica Inc.
+👩🏻‍💻 I’m currently a Post-doctoral Fellow at University of Toronto and a Machine Learning Research Intern at Cyclica Inc.

 🧬 I work with two amazing teams at UofT and Cyclics Inc. on using Graph Convolution Networks for protein function prediction.